johnxue2013/docs/doc/Redis-Sentinel.md

 indexes with radius queries.
 Redis has built-in replication, Lua scripting, LRU eviction, transactions and different levels of on-disk persistence, and provides high availability via Redis Sentinel and automatic partitioning with Redis Cluster.

+:zzz: to be continued...